kataw/kataw/src/parser/README.md

 ### Error handling

-Kataw has a build in error recovery feature so it will never throw any errors by defailt - a callback function has to be used.
+Kataw has a build in error recovery feature so it will never throw any errors by default - a callback function has to be used.

 For example: